TekMonksGitHub/monkshu/README.md

 NPMs needed
 ===========
-(1) None if using custom authentication
+(1) None if using custom authentication.
-(2) sqlite3 and bcryptjs if using sample authentication based on SQLite3 and Bcrypt algorithms
+(2) sqlite3 and bcryptjs if using sample authentication based on SQLite3 and Bcrypt algorithms.

 License
 ==========